lennertderyck/mail-boilerplate/README.md

 ## Functions
 - Recieve POST-requests (from forms, other api's, ...)
+- Send an email to an address of your chosing
 - Free [Askimet spam-protection (free for non-commercial purposes)](https://akismet.com/signup/?plan=developer)

 ## Setup